nclBaz/query-to-sequelize/README.md

 ```

 Comparision operators that are encoded into the value are also considered.
-For example, a query sucha as: `name=john&age=%3E21` becomes the following hash:
+For example, a query such as: `name=john&age=%3E21` becomes the following hash:

 ```javascript
 {